Want to try it for yourself?

 The benefits of using cloud services like AWS are clear.
 They enable companies to become more SaaS-like by making it possible for them to build more scalable and flexible applications.
 But, using cloud services without security in mind, sets a business up for failure.

 Snyk’s research concluded that 8 out of 10 companies experienced a serious cloud security incident in the past year.
 So for many organizations, it’s not a question of “if” but of “when” they will experience a serious incident.
-The best way to avoid the impending threat of cloud risk: by establishing strong AWS cloud security practices from the start.
+The best way to avoid the impending threat of cloud risk: establish strong AWS cloud security practices from the start.

 How secure is AWS by default?

 Often, customers fall under the misconception that AWS is “secure by default.”
 While AWS prioritizes the security of the cloud, it’s up to you, as the customer, to focus on security in the cloud.
 This means that as an AWS user, your organization needs to take responsibility for securing everything that interacts with your cloud instance (data, containers, internal users, etc.).
 It’s a concept that cloud providers call “shared responsibility”: expecting both the provider and the customer to follow security best practices.
-Check out our guide to the shared responsibility model for more information.

 Under the shared responsibility model, Amazon secures the underlying software and hardware components that keep AWS up and running.
 They’ve proactively worked to achieve the best possible security on their end, meeting security and compliance frameworks like PCI-DSS and HIPAA.
 Because of this, most unaddressed security issues show up on the customer’s side of the “shared responsibility” model.

-Top 10 AWS security risks
+Top 10 AWS security risks and how to prevent them

 1. Insecure S3 buckets

-It’s easy to accidentally put private content into public S3 buckets, or to unintentionally set a private S3 bucket to be public.
+It’s easy to accidentally put private content into public S3 buckets or to unintentionally set a private S3 bucket to be public.
 Either of these simple mistakes means that anyone can read what’s inside your S3 buckets, and potentially use this information to access your data.

 2. IAM permissions